hrj/gl_test_nexus10/README.md

 I haven't found the exact N at which the crash behavior begins (because I don't own a Nexus 10 myself).

 #### Guide to the code
 The main action is in `MyRenderer.java`.
+A bitmap is created and then a canvas that draws on the bitmap is created.
+The Canvas APIs are used to draw an arc into the bitmap.
+The bitmap is then read out into a byte buffer, and then the texure is updated using `glTexSubImage2D`.
+This is then shown on the screen using a GLSL shader.